 The keyer's settings can be changed in this page.
-As in the other dashboard pages you either use Knob A or the touch to select then swipe method to change the selected value.
+As in the other dashboard pages you either use the knob assigned to <DIAL> or touch to select it then use the [swipe method](#) to change the value.
 Changing the Speed setting changes the speed for both the internal keyer on the radio and the keyer in CTR2-Flex.

-The radio's sidetone can be enabled or disabled by touching the SdTone label or the Tgl label on the bottom button.
+The [radio's](#) sidetone can be enabled or disabled by touching the SdTone label or the Tgl label on the bottom button.
 There is a physical volume control on CTR2-Flex hardware to adjust the sidetone volume.